Natestah/BlitzSearch/README.md

 * Can open editors directly to the results, Acting as a stand-in for Control-Shift-F  and Control-Shift-H ( replace in files )
 * Plugins available for Visual Studio Code, Visual Studio, All JetBrains IDEs, Sublime Text, and Notepad++
 * Plugins Communicate with Blitz Search to Find/Replace the word at the cursor, much the same as selecting the word and pressing Control-Shift-F/H
+* Some IDE's, Visual Studio, VS Code, Sublime text feature a little deeper integration with ability to Scope to open Workspace/Solution/Projects.

 # Samples: